National Alliance (Latvia): As a political party (2011–present)

-In May 2011, the party supported the re-election of Valdis Zatlers in the 2011 Latvian presidential election.
-The alliance became a single united party on 23 July 2011.
 At the 2011 Latvian parliamentary election, the National Alliance won fourteen seats, an increase of six on the previous year, making it the fourth-largest party in the Saeima.
 After extensive negotiations with an aim to avoid Kremlin supporting powers from gaining seats in government, it joined a centre-right government with Unity and Zatlers' Reform Party, with the party's Gaidis Bērziņš as Minister for Justice and Žaneta Jaunzeme-Grende as Minister for Culture.